 Throughout February and March, some of D.C.’s hottest bars have been locked in competition to create the most artistic cocktail, inspired by the Corcoran Collection as part of the Gallery’s annual ARTINI competition.
 On March 22nd, that competition Read more →

 From Paris to New York to the Wild West, young explorers at the Corcoran’s Family Day had a journey around the world with art, music and performance as their wandering guide.
-Along the way, our Great Escapes Photobooths were poised and ready to snap those mandatory travel log photos.
-Here’s a group of some favorites, but there are many more (and larger sizes) available in our Flickr gallery.
+Along the way, our Great Escapes Photobooths Read more →

 It’s been a long winter in D.C., but this weekend the Corcoran can take you on an art adventure to exotic and faraway places during the Corcoran’s Family Day: The Great Escape!
 On Saturday, March 8th, the Corcoran will open its doors to welcome families with children of all ages looking to travel to Paris, New York, and the Wild West all without leaving the city!